 So anyone heading from Del Rio to Austin or San Antonio?
-Their is no bus from here and Amtrak does not take bikes.
+There is no bus from here and Amtrak does not take bikes.
 Any advice or a ride would be stellar!
-Otherwise it’s thumb back up I guess.
+Otherwise it’s thumb back up, I guess.

 June 24 – Day 23 – Del Rio, Texas